josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 - Player calls Aragon and Rome, attacks Opponent again with overwhelming advantage
 - Opponent's Country collapses due to Stability penalty and cannot effectively defend

+### EXPLOIT 3: Annex Revolter BUTTON - ANNEXING MAJOR POWERS AT 0 COST (GAME-BREAKING - VERIFIED)

+The Annex Revolter button, designed to annex Secessionists Rebels, can be misapplied to annex entire major war participant Countries at effectively 0 cost with no Antagonism generated.

+**Exploitation Strategy** (VERIFIED - England vs France and Ottomans vs Jalayirids):

+1. Player acquires territories with a culture that has low population (<50% of location population) matching a major power's primary culture
+2. Player intentionally allows or encourages Secessionists Rebellion to develop in these territories
+3. When the Rebellion spawns, it becomes a Society of Pops (landless with no territory) due to low population
+4. The culturally dominant major power (e.g., France for French culture, Jalayirids for Iraqi culture) is FORCED to join the Rebellion's side (Attacker) (Issue 1)
+5. Player (Defender) wipes out the Society of Pops troops, eliminating the Rebellion
+6. The War continues because the major power is still in the War
+7. The major power becomes the War Leader (only remaining Attacker)
+8. Player gains Warscore through ticking Warscore and military actions
+9. Player reaches 10 Warscore (minimum required) - The Annex Revolter button becomes enabled
+10. Player uses Annex Revolter button to annex the entire major power at effectively 0 cost (base 25% cost reduced by -95% from `PEACE_COST_MODIFIER_FOR_REVOLT_WAR` modifier)
+11. No Antagonism is generated despite annexing a major power

+**VERIFICATION:**
+- **VERIFIED EXAMPLE 1:** France was annexed by England through this mechanism - England spawned a Rebellion that became a Society of Pops, France was forcibly called, England eliminated Rebels, gained 10 Warscore (minimum required), then used Annex Revolter button to annex entire France, and no Antagonism was generated
+- **VERIFIED EXAMPLE 2:** Jalayirids was annexed by Ottomans through this mechanism - Ottomans had very few Iraqi culture pops in Gumushane location (only 31 Iraqi culture nobles rebelling, <50% of location population), spawning a Rebellion that became a Society of Pops with only 3 soldiers.
+Because it was an Iraqi culture rebellion, Jalayirids (Iraqi culture dominant Country) was forcibly called.
+Ottomans eliminated the 3 soldiers (Society of Pops disappeared), Jalayirids became War Leader, Ottomans gained 10% Warscore by sieging a few forts, then used Annex Revolter button to annex entire Jalayirids.
+The annexed land was unintegrated territory requiring manual coring

+**Impact:**
+- **GAME-BREAKING:** Major powers like France (3rd largest Country at game start) can be annexed by smaller Countries like England through this exploit
+- No Antagonism is generated when annexing major powers, breaking game balance
+- Effectively 0 cost annexation of major powers (intended only for small Rebels)
+- Completely breaks intended gameplay balance

 ---

 ## Severity